-Cost as a Percentage of Revenue
+Cost as a Percentage of Revenue (CAPOR)

-The cost information submitted to the Department of Education is used to develop the Cost as a Percentage of Revenue report (CAPOR).
+The cost information submitted to the Department of Education is used to develop the CAPOR report.

-The final expenditure data by type of Florida Education Finance Program (FEFP) is part of the State required Cost as a Percent of Revenue (CAPOR) report.
+The final expenditure data by type of Florida Education Finance Program (FEFP) is part of the State required CAPOR report.
 This report includes program expenditures per the Department of Education (DOE) Redbook and State Board of Education Rule 6A-1.014(2), which are coded to General Funds 1000, 1010, and Food Service Fund 4110.
 Listed below is a description of each column in the report, which is shown on the next page:

-- The Unweighted FTE (UFTE) column lists each program category and the program's Unweighted FTE (Charter School UFTE is not included). - The FEFP Revenue column indicates the revenue received from the DOE for each program (in thousands). - The Expenditures columns include a Total Direct column that indicates instructional function expenditures.
+- The Unweighted FTE (UFTE) column lists each program category and the program's UFTE (Charter School UFTE is not included). - The FEFP Revenue column indicates the revenue received from the DOE for each program (in thousands). - The Expenditures columns include a Total Direct column that indicates instructional function expenditures.
 The Total School column combines direct and indirect (overhead) school-level expenditures, transportation, and allowable (State supplement) food service expenditures.
-The Total Cost column combines these school-level expenditures with the District's indirect (overhead) expenditures. - The Cost as a Percent of FEFP Revenue columns indicate the percent of revenue expensed as Total Direct, Total School, and Total Cost. - The Cost per Unweighted FTE columns compare cost for school years 2017-18 and 2016-17.
+The Total Cost column combines these school-level expenditures with the District's indirect (overhead) expenditures. - The Cost as a Percent of FEFP Revenue columns indicate the percent of revenue expensed as Total Direct, Total School, and Total Cost. - The Cost per UFTE columns compare cost for school years 2017-18 and 2016-17.